 The whoosh of empty trains arriving and departing the Berryessa Transit Station was a welcome sound Tuesday morning, as transit leaders announced June 13 is the first day passengers will finally board VTA’s BART Silicon Valley extension.

-A feat 30 years in the making to connect San Jose to the rest of the Bay Area, the opening of the 10-mile extension – with stations located at 925 Berryessa Station Way and the intersection of Montague Expressway and Capitol Avenue – marks the first time BART service is available in Santa Clara County.
+A feat 30 years in the making to connect San Jose to the rest of the Bay Area, the opening of the 10-mile extension – with stations located at 925 Berryessa Station Way in San Jose and 1755 S. Milpitas Blvd. in Milpitas – marks the first time BART service is available in Santa Clara County.

 “People in our communities were so excited about being connected via transit.
 We’ve been taxing ourselves to enable us to have all of these options,” said Cindy Chavez, president of VTA board and the Board of Supervisors.
 “I want to say a very special thank you to the voters – this new 10-mile extension will serve tens of thousands of people every day.”